Thomas-More-Digital-Innovation/2324-VTC-001-dashboard-configurator/code/production_version/configuration-guide.md

 ### 2.1.2 Add a semicolon ( ; ) to the end of each row

 To guarantee smooth sailing, a semicolon is to be put at the end of each row.
-_Important note: This is something that occured during bug-fixing; Not really sure wether or not it's actually necessary_

 # 3. Deploying the dashboard